creocoder/yii2-nested-sets/README.md

 ## Advanced Usage

-### Getting all the root nodes
+### Getting the root nodes

-To get all the root nodes for a multiple tree
+To get all the root nodes

 ```php
 $roots = Menu::find()->roots()->all();